osmosis-labs/mesh-security/docs/ibc/Serializability.md

 After discussions with other developers, we feel that Value Ranges could be a very valuable approach, offering the same guarantees of commutativity as locking, but with much less impact on the user's experience.
 It doesn't require developers to reason about every workflow, but rather, like the locking approach, enforces constraints in the data structures themselves.
-This is much less error prone, and the same data structures that would be affected by locking are the same ones that would be affected by value ranges.
+This is much less error-prone, and the same data structures that would be affected by locking are the same ones that would be affected by value ranges.

 We will focus on Locking for MVP and look forward to develop this further for the V1 release, with plenty of time to discuss the